Overview

 Research and evaluation

-Research into trans and gender diverse children and young people has been increasing over the past 10 years however, further evaluation and research is required to maximise treatment outcomes.
-To provide great care to children and adolescents with gender
+Research into how to support trans and gender diverse children and young people has been increasing over the past 10 years however further is required.
+To continue to provide great care to trans children and adolescents, the RCH Gender Service is committed to ongoing research that is safe, ethical and focused on the needs and priorities of trans youth themselves and their families.
+For more information, please visit

 Transgender Health and